Uh oh! We don't support IE due to its failure to integrate new web standards.

 Disney bus

-It’s also free and typically is fairly reliable.
+Disney World buses are also free and typically are fairly reliable.

 And as an added bonus, some of the newer buses even have charging ports and WiFi.

-Buses for different parks typically begin running at slightly different times:
+Buses for different parks typically begin running at slightly different times, depending on each park’s schedule.

 Disney bus interior seats